Prince William faces backlash for refusing trip to World cup final

 The Prince, 41, did not travel to Qatar to watch England men’s team in last year’s World Cup.
 But before Gareth Southgate’s side went out in the quarter-finals, sources close to William made it clear he would find a way to travel to the Middle East if they got through to the final.

-Lionesses will take on Spain in final on Sunday
+Lionesses will take on Spain in the final on Sunday

 His decision not to go to Australia risks opening up accusations of sexism.
 The Lionesses’s achievements have been hailed as a huge advance for women in general in this country.